xiaolin9595/ballbins/README.md

     make
 ```
 You may have to install `openmp` if you do not have it.
 Then, run `./simulate`.
-It may take a while.
+It may take a while (took up to 7 hours on a standard laptop).
 The resulting data can be found in `data/data.csv`.